This blog was originally posted on February 11, 2022 and has been updated on April 19, 2022 to reflect new information.

 TIP: Under the Fair Credit Reporting Act, you have a legal right to dispute credit history errors yourself for free.
 You don’t have to pay a credit repair company to do it for you.
 Learn more.

 - Submit a complaint.
-Consumers who have a problem with credit or consumer reporting can submit a complaint to the CFPB online or by calling (855) 411-CFPB (2372).
+Consumers who have a problem with credit or consumer reporting can to the CFPB online or by calling (855) 411-CFPB (2372).
 We use complaints to hold companies accountable in our enforcement and compliance work.

 TIP: Submitting a complaint is free.
 When submitting online, we recommend telling us about your problem in your own words.
 If you have supporting documents, include those when submitting your complaint.